kamlno/RESTfulAPI_practice/README.md

 ex2 : https://localhost:44368/file/list/

-this will return files'detail by JASON like :
+this will return files'detail by JSON like :

     [
         {